-Hitting Manhattan (and Picking Up Chicks) in Nissan's Mobility Concept
+Hitting Manhattan in Nissan’s Mobility Concept

 We take Nissan’s scissor-doored electric microcar out for a spin.
 Results?
 Surprising.

 Is this a miniature golf cart?
 Or maybe a Fisher-Price toy, made from similar plastics.
 Call the Nissan New Mobility Concept (NMMC) whatever you want: It beats riding a rental Citibike on a blustery spring day in Manhattan.

 Driving Nissan’s two-seat, scissor-door electric microcar prior to New York’s annual auto show, I experienced a mix of bemusement, curiosity and questions from passersby—especially while stuck in city traffic with nothing better to do.
 That’s sort of the point of urban pods like the Nissan, a near-mechanical twin of Europe’s Renault Twizy.
 Since I was touring stoplights at a pace any bike messenger could beat, it didn’t much matter whether I was driving a 600-horsepower Audi S8 Plus, as I had been all week, or a 17-horsepower, 13-kilowatt buggy that tops out at 25 mph.
 Either way, all I could do was sit back and relax.